Membership Selection Policy

 Membership on the University of La Verne Law Review is the result of a selective process, based on both grades and successful completion of a write-on competition.

 New staff editors will consist of as many members as are necessary and competent.
 All students whose cumulative GPA after successfully completing at least 29 units places them towards the top of their class will receive an invitation to compete in the write-on competition for membership in the law review.
-Others may petition to write on, but will be subject to interview and the strictest scrutiny in evaluating their write-on materials.

 The write-on competition takes place over a weekend in the summer, and consists of three parts: a “closed universe” memo (2–3 pages) on a topic of current legal interest, a cite-checking (“Bluebooking”) exercise, and a personal statement of interest.
 The write-on competition is scored on a subjective basis.